 - What is their budget for solving it?

 - How do they think your solution will help them (solve their pain)?

 - Where is the budget coming from to make the purchase (and who can authorize it)?

 Closing deals in Q4 doesn’t have to be a mad scramble to the finish line.
-In fact, learning how to separate the prospective wheat from the chaff can actually make your sales team more efficient and leave time for enhancing high-quality deals for a greater revenue impact.
+In fact, learning how to separate the prospective wheat from the chaff can actually improve your pipeline management, make your sales team more efficient and leave time for enhancing high-quality deals for a greater revenue impact.
 They say that letting go can be liberating.
 What they don’t tell you is that it can be lucrative, as well.